iiab/maps/jupcode/README.md

 ### How does History explain some of the MAP quirks?

- * The first version used regions.json as a description of the available packages;
+ * The first version used regions.json as a description of the available packages.
  * The packages were self contained zip files which could be expanded into a web server's serving space; These packages included programs, and data.
 They  suffered the shortcoming that they could not display two adjacent continents on the same page.
  * The second version of maps separated the program from the data.
 The program is loaded at IIAB install time, and a very small amount of data is automatically loaded at that time -- which becomes a test page, and example, which automatically transitions to an installion request page.
 This offers to install one or more continental chunks of Open StreetMap data.
  * The second version uses a 'map_catalog.json' file, rather than the 'regions.json', for selecting the file to download at install time.
-The principle difference between these two files is that 'regions.json' is keyed on a continental region (which would not be unique,as new maps are created  Whereas 'map_catalog.json' is keyed upon a unique instance in time of OMS vector data.
-And continental region is demoted to just one of the fields of metatadata about a specific map.
+The principle difference between these two files is that 'regions.json' is keyed on a continental region (which would not be unique,as new maps are created  Whereas 'map_catalog.json' is keyed upon a unique instance in time of OSM vector data.
+And continental region is demoted to just one of the fields of metadata about a specific map.
+ * Backward compatibiity has been the excuse which has caused multiple fields in "regions.json" and "osm-catalog.json" to exist:
+      1. Size -- In version 1, this field was the sum of OSM and satellite data.
+Communication between the the map system and the Admin Console has been poor.
+The Admin Console has created it's own version of map-catalog.json which uses "size" to mean just the physical size (next version will become duplicate of "mbtile_size").
+      2. osm_size -- Is the value of the "filesize" variable in the "metadata" table of the sqlite3 formated *.mbtiles file.
+      3. sat_size -- Was a forward looking effort to accomodate OSM and satellite data being combined in the same mbtile (It was a bad idea, and will be removed in next revision).
+      4. mbtile_size -- Is the size reported by the OS of the sqlite mbtile.